1951 France rugby league tour of Australia and New Zealand: Test Match

 In the final seconds of the match New Zealand wing Bevin Hough, a 1950 British Empire Games silver medal-winning sprinter, was heading for the Domain Stand corner and a certain try when he was taken out by a high shot from Cantoni.
 White was then called to kick.
 He backed up against the white picket fence sideline on the domain side, and sent the ball sailing between the posts, the crowd roaring before it got there.

 The bitterness continued.
 One of the Frenchmen attacked Maurie Robertson, leaping onto his back as he left the field, and a touch judge was knocked to the ground.
 As the crowd gathered to congratulate the Kiwis, the French spat at them.
 Later however, at the after-match dinner the French were gentlemen, conceding victory to the better side.
 Puig Aubert shook White's hand and congratulated him on the match-winning goal.

 The 50th anniversary of this match was commemorated during the 2001 French rugby league tour of New Zealand and Papua New Guinea with another Test between New Zealand and France in Auckland.

 Two days after the one-off Test match France returned to Carlaw Park to play Auckland.
 France won 15–10 in front of 30,000 spectators.
 Auckland included Des White, Jimmy Edwards, Tommy Baxter, Cyril Eastlake, Bevin Hough, Bruce Robertson, captain Des Barchard, Cliff Johnson, George Davidson, Graham Burgoyne, Doug Richards-Jolley, Clarence Hurndell and Allan Wiles.

 During this match, French half-back Jean Dop was running for the ball when he was struck by a spectator, prompting police to move the crowd from the area.

 Australian return leg

-Following the New Zealand of the tour, the French returned to Australia for another 3 matches before heading home.
+Following the New Zealand leg of the tour, the French returned to Australia for another 3 matches before heading home.